Where do you hold your courses?

-Sorry, but no. We don’t allow pets on our bushcraft courses due to the use of knives and axes etc.
+Sorry, but no. We don’t allow pets due to the use of knives and axes etc.

 How do you look after the woods?

-We place a strong emphasis on natural history, woodland management and conservation throughout all of our bushcraft courses as we believe that this knowledge should inform everything we do in bushcraft.
+We place a strong emphasis on natural history, woodland management and conservation as we believe that this knowledge should inform everything we do in bushcraft.
 Preserving and enhancing the woodland in which we teach is factored into all of our activities.